December 2014 Assam violence: Operation All Out

 On 26 December 2014, the Indian Government declared that they had launched "Operation All Out" to eliminate the NDFB militants.
 This was declared by the Chief of the Army Staff, General Dalbir Singh Suhag, after meeting the Indian Home Minister, Rajnath Singh, on 26 December.
-About 5,000 personnel from the paramilitary CRPF and 4,620 from the Indian Army have already been deployed and have been ordered to eliminate the remaining militants, who are estimated to number around 80.
-In addition, around 2,000 personnel from the border force Sashastra Seema Bal have been deployed to help maintain stability.
+About 5,000 personnel from the paramilitary CRPF and 4,620 from the Indian Army had already been deployed and ordered to eliminate the remaining militants, who were estimated to number around 80.
+In addition, around 2,000 personnel from the border force Sashastra Seema Bal were deployed to help maintain stability.
 The Indian Army has been using its helicopters to carry out aerial surveys of the affected regions.

 Peace between two communities

 A joint delegation of the All Bodo Students’ Union (ABSU) and the All Adivasi Students’ Association of Assam (AASAA), led by their presidents Pramode Boro and Raphael Kujur, visited the Bodo and Adivasi relief camps on Monday.
 They appealed to the inmates not to believe rumour-mongers, who were out to destroy unity among the people of the two communities.
 Both leaders demanded that the government ensure adequate security for the displaced villagers to return home and enable Bodo and Adivasi students to continue the new academic session beginning in January.